 - Installation location indoors in dry areas free from drafts. - Dust loading should be in keeping with the degree of contamination, which is Pollution Degree 2 according to IEC EN 61010-1.
-Using the incubator in an atmosphere with electrically conductive dust is prohibited. - The minimal distance to adjacent surfaces must be observed on all sides (see Section "Space Requirements" on page 3-2) - The operating room must be equipped with appropriate ventilation. - Solid, level, fire-proof surface and no flammable materials opposite to the rear panel of the oven. - Vibration-proof substructure (floor stand, lab table) capable of bearing the dead weight of the incubator and its accessories (particularly if two devices are stacked). - The incubator has been designed for an operating height of up to 2000 m above sea level. - Temperature range from 5 °C to 40 °C / 41° F to $104^{\circ}$ F. - Relative humidity up to 80% (maximum; preferably 60-70%), non-condensing. - Should condensation exist, wait until the moisture has evaporated completely before connecting the incubator to a power source and powering up. - To ensure a constant incubation temperature of 37 °C (98.6 °F), the ambient temperature must be within a range of +18 °C to +32 °C (64.4 °F to 89.6 °F). - Avoid direct exposure to sunlight. - Devices that produce excessive amounts of heat must not be placed near the incubator. - Place the incubator on a floor stand (option; to be ordered separately), never on the lab floor. - Power line voltage variations must not exceed ±10 % of the nominal voltage.
+Using the incubator in an atmosphere with electrically conductive dust is prohibited. - The minimal distance to adjacent surfaces must be observed on all sides (see Section "Space Requirements" on page 3-3) - The operating room must be equipped with appropriate ventilation. - Solid, level, fire-proof surface and no flammable materials opposite to the rear panel of the oven. - Vibration-proof substructure (floor stand, lab table) capable of bearing the dead weight of the incubator and its accessories (particularly if two devices are stacked). - The incubator has been designed for an operating height of up to 2000 m above sea level. - Temperature range from 5 °C to 40 °C / 41° F to 104° F. - Relative humidity up to 80% (maximum; preferably 60-70%), non condensing. - Should condensation exist, wait until the moisture has evaporated completely before connecting the incubator to a power source and powering up. - To ensure a constant incubation temperature of 37 °C (98.6 °F), the ambient temperature must be within a range of +18 °C to +32 °C (64.4 °F to 89.6 °F). - Avoid direct exposure to sunlight. - Devices that produce excessive amounts of heat must not be placed near the incubator. - To avoid drying operation without an appropriate fresh air supply make sure that the air inlet (which may be equipped with an optional fresh air filter) is not obstructed or blocked by any adjacent objects.

-- Transient surges must lie within the range of levels that normally occur in the power supply system.
+- Place the incubator on a floor stand (option; to be ordered separately), never on the lab - Power line voltage variations must not exceed ±10 % of the nominal voltage. - Transient surges must lie within the range of levels that normally occur in the power supply system.
 The impulse withstand voltage based on surge category II of IEC 60364-4-443 shall be applied at the nominal voltage level. - Consider installing one dedicated upstream circuit breaker per incubator to avoid multiple device failures in case of an electrical fault.